cloudymike/scadexamples/drawer/README.md

 ## phones.scad
 This provides slots for something like an iphone or an ipad, based on the with of the tile you create.

+## plugconverter
+This is for my collection of international converter plugs.
+The tile is a US standard plug, that all my converter plugs has as a "socket".
+I can put my converters nicely upside down into this tile.

 ## spacer
 Most likely you will not be able to tile things out perfectly in your drawer.
 Thus the spacers.
 They allow you to create an inexpensive (5mm tall) tile that will fill up the space, and thus hold in place, your other tiles.